 Follow these best practices to ensure acceptance of your files to the Adobe Stock marketplace.
 If you would like to see examples of how files are correctly set up for acceptance, check out these free Illustrator templates.

 Illustrator template files must be submitted as .ait.
 The difference between an .ait and a regular .ai file is that the .ait will open up as an "Untitled" file.
 This allows end users to save the template as a new file when they edit it, and ensures that they do not overwrite the original template file.

 To save your file as an .ait, select the Illustrator Template (ait) format

 Use standard paper and screen sizes accepted by Adobe Stock.
 Layout formats that are not listed are subject to rejections.

 Utilize artboards for multiple pages and screens within a file.
 Each screen or page should have its own artboard to allow users to easily export them as separate files.
-Do not leave elements outside of artboards.
+Do not leave any elements outside of artboards.

 Do not use 3rd-party plugins or add-ons - these are not included in the template and will not work for end users.